Hobbits and Third-Culture Kids

 Don’t neglect seeking out opportunities to get to know the TCKs in your midst.
 Identify who they are in your church (whether among adults or youth).
 Invite them over for dinner or take them out to a global restaurant of their choice.
 Ask them to show you their mementos.
 Participate in their traditions.
 Listen to their stories.
 If you’re a pastor or ministry leader, consider reading about TCK experiences so you can better minister to their unique needs.
 Learn to see the strange Hobbits in your midst, embrace them as fellow pilgrims, and lean in to the beauty you are bound to discover.

-works as an editor, writer, and teacher.
-He lives in Minneapolis, MN, with his wife and three children.
+is a PhD candidate at the University of Aberdeen and a graduate of Bethlehem College and Seminary.
+He works as an editor, writer, and teacher.
+He lives in Aberdeen, Scotland, with his wife and three children.